 #3: Become a HODLR

-Cryptocurrencies are subject to capital gains taxes, but capital gains tax rate depends on a variety of factors.
-For example, short term capital gains tax rates tend to be higher than long term capital gains tax rates—particularly for individuals in high-income tax brackets.
+Cryptocurrencies are subject to capital gains taxes, but the capital gains tax rate depends on a variety of factors.
+For example, short-term capital gains tax rates tend to be higher than long-term capital gains tax rates—particularly for individuals in high-income tax brackets.

 Suppose that you earn $100,000 per year as a single filer.
 If you had $10,000 in short-term gains from cryptocurrency trading, you would pay a short-term capital gains tax rate of 24% or roughly $2,400 in taxes.
 If you held that cryptocurrency for over a year, your long-term capital gains tax rate would be just 15% and you’d pay only $1,500 in taxes—a $900 savings.